joppuyo/acf-image-aspect-ratio-crop/readme.txt

 3. Create a new field via ACF and select the Image Aspect Ratio Crop type
 4. Read the description above for usage instructions

+== Frequently Asked Questions ==

+= Can I access metadata in the original image from a cropped image? =

+Yes, the original image id is saved as `acf_image_aspect_ratio_crop_original_image_id` key in the cropped image attachment.
+Use this key to fetch meta information about the original image.

 == Screenshots ==

 1. Cropping an image to 16:9 aspect ratio